gem/oq-engine/doc/installing/development.md

 # Installing the OpenQuake Engine for development

 To develop with the OpenQuake Engine and Hazardlib an installation from sources must be performed.

+*The source installation will conflict with the package installation, so you must remove the openquake package if it was already installed.*

 The official supported distributions to develop the OpenQuake Engine and its libraries are
 - Ubuntu 14.04 LTS (Trusty)
 - Ubuntu 16.04 LTS (Xenial)